Mastro-don Gesualdo: Background

 This work belongs to the Ciclo dei vinti, together with I Malavoglia, La Duchessa di Leyra, L'Onorevole Scipioni and L'uomo di lusso, works which deal with the problem of social and economical advancement.
 La Duchessa de Leyra remained only a draft, while the last two novels planned for the Ciclo, L'Onorevole Scipioni and L'Uomo di Lusso, were not even started.

-The novel is divided into four parts, each of which is made up of several chapters.
+The novel was first published in instalments in the literary magazine Nuova Antologia.
+The definitive edition, incorporating significant linguistic and structural changes, was published in 1889.
+It is divided into four parts, each of which is made up of several chapters.